Dhanush-sec/Prompt-Engineering/README.md

 - **Challenges:** Requires significant resources (hardware, electricity, data).
 Raises concerns about bias, security, hallucination, and environmental impact.

 Recent advances—such as GPT-4 and its peers—demonstrate how scaling enables models to outperform previous generations on benchmarks and real-world tasks, fundamentally shifting what’s possible with AI.
+Scaling: Data, Model, and Compute

+Training on ever-larger datasets and bigger models leads to more general, robust, and knowledgeable AI.

+Few-shot and zero-shot learning—where a model can do a task from a description or a few examples—became feasible only with scale.

+Risks and Challenges:

+Bias & Hallucination: Larger models can propagate and even amplify biases present in training data.

+Resource Usage: Environmental impact (energy, carbon footprint) is a growing concern.

+Control & Alignment: Greater unpredictability as scale grows makes safety research paramount.

+Recent Trends in Scaling:

+Mixture-of-Experts (MoE) models like Google’s Switch Transformer can “route” computations for efficiency, allowing massive models without proportional increases in computation cost.

+Retrieval-augmented generation—supplements models with up-to-date information stores for accuracy.

 ***